Constant-Development/cr-talktopeds/README.md

 ## Dependenices
 - [qb-menu](https://github.com/qbcore-framework/qb-menu)

-This is a StandAlone Menu System which any Framework is permitted to use.
+This is a Standalone Menu System which any Framework is permitted to use.
 This further relates to this Resource being useful for ESX and QBCore directly though with simple Target changes can be useful for vRP.

 ## Targets Supported
 - [qb-target](https://github.com/Renewed-Scripts/qb-target)